isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2014-01-20-Oral-answer-by-Senior-Minister-of-State-for-Law-Indranee-Rajah-to-Parliamentary-Questions-on-licensed-moneylenders.md

 ---
-layout: post
-title: Oral answer by Senior Minister of State for Law, Indranee Rajah, to Parliamentary Questions on licensed moneylenders
+title: 'Oral answer by Senior Minister of State for Law, Indranee Rajah, to Parliamentary Questions on licensed moneylenders'
-date:   2014-01-20
+date: 2014-01-20T00:00:00.000Z
 permalink: /news/parliamentary-speeches/oral-answer-by-sms-on-licensed-moneylenders

 ---

 20 Jan 2014 Posted in [Parliamentary speeches and responses](/news/parliamentary-speeches)